barbaraeguche/quantumcare/readme.md

 ## .env file & application.properties 📄
-this project requires `.env` files for both the server and client, located in their respective folders. rename the `.env.example` file in each folder to `.env`, and update it with the necessary values. ensure these files are configured properly and not committed to version control.
+this project requires `.env` files for both the server and client, located in their respective folders. rename the `.env.example` (or `.env.properties.example`) file in each folder by removing the `.example` suffix, and update it with the necessary values. ensure these files are configured properly and not committed to version control.

 ## running the project 🏁
 to get the project up and running on your local machine, follow these steps: